terraform-redhat/terraform-provider-rhcs/docs/resources/machine_pool.md

 ### Required

 - `cluster` (String) Identifier of the cluster.
-- `machine_type` (String) Identifier of the machine type used by the nodes, for example `r5.xlarge`.
+- `machine_type` (String) Identifier of the machine type used by the nodes, for example `m5.xlarge`.
 Use the `rhcs_machine_types` data source to find the possible values.
-- `name` (String) Name of the machine pool.Must consist of lower-case alphanumeric characters or '-', start with an alphabetic character, and end with an alphanumeric character.
+- `name` (String) Name of the machine pool.
+Must consist of lower-case alphanumeric characters or '-', start and end with an alphanumeric character.

 ### Optional

 - `autoscaling_enabled` (Boolean) Enables autoscaling.
-This variable requires you to set a maximum and minimum replicas range using the `max_replicas` and `min_replicas` variables.
+If `true`, this variable requires you to set a maximum and minimum replicas range using the `max_replicas` and `min_replicas` variables.
-- `availability_zone` (String) Select availability zone to create a single AZ machine pool for a multi-AZ cluster
+- `availability_zone` (String) Select the availability zone in which to create a single AZ machine pool for a multi-AZ cluster
 - `labels` (Map of String) Labels for the machine pool.
 Format should be a comma-separated list of 'key = value'.
 This list will overwrite any modifications made to node labels on an ongoing basis.
 - `max_replicas` (Number) The maximum number of replicas for autoscaling functionality.
 - `max_spot_price` (Number) Max Spot price.
-- `min_replicas` (Number) The minimum number of replicas for autoscaling.
+- `min_replicas` (Number) The minimum number of replicas for autoscaling functionality.
-- `multi_availability_zone` (Boolean) Create a multi-AZ machine pool for a multi-AZ cluster (default true)
+- `multi_availability_zone` (Boolean) Create a multi-AZ machine pool for a multi-AZ cluster (default is `true`)
 - `replicas` (Number) The number of machines of the pool
-- `subnet_id` (String) Select subnet to create a single AZ machine pool for BYOVPC cluster
+- `subnet_id` (String) Select the subnet in which to create a single AZ machine pool for BYO-VPC cluster
-- `taints` (Attributes List) Taints for machine pool.
-Format should be a comma-separated list of 'key=value:ScheduleType'.
+- `taints` (Attributes List) Taints for a machine pool.
+Format should be a comma-separated list of 'key=value'.
 This list will overwrite any modifications made to node taints on an ongoing basis. (see [below for nested schema](#nestedatt--taints))
-- `use_spot_instances` (Boolean) Use Spot Instances.
+- `use_spot_instances` (Boolean) Use Amazon EC2 Spot Instances.

 ### Read-Only